Sunday, January 7, 2018

 On our way back to the ship, we saw some sable antelopes in a field.
 That was exciting as we were told they are quite rare, in fact they are an endangered species.

 We enjoyed an Elton John tribute tonight.
 The seas are quite choppy tonight, so the dancers have to become skilled at judging the rocking of the ship in order to land without falling.
-At one time, I though I saw the piano moving, but then figured I must be hallucinating.
+At one time, I thought I saw the piano moving, but then figured I must be hallucinating.
 However, a few minutes later, the piano player asked the crew to help him secure the piano so he wouldn’t fall off the stage!

 Those high waves rocked us right to sleep tonight.